YangLi1/01_Git_and_Intro/README.md

 [5.
 Read the input one line at a time and write each line to the output only if you have already read this line before]

 Here, a USet is a better choice.
-If we use SSet, after we sort the lines, we have to do at two comparisons to a line (the line before and the line after) to find out whether or not it is a unique line.
+If we use SSet, after we sort the lines, we have to do at least two comparisons to a line (comparing a line to the line before and the line after) to find out whether or not it is a unique line.
 A USet contains n distinct elements; no element appears more than once.
-Thus, we could put all the distinct elements in the USet, and in the end remove the entire USet.
+Thus, we could put all the distinct elements in the USet, and remove the entire USet in the end.
 This will leave duplicate lines in the file, and we just print them out.
 Using USet, we do not have to store a lot of duplicate lines in the USet.
 So if a file with a lot of duplicate lines does not use more memory than what is required for the number of unique lines.
 Thus using USet should be faster than using SSet.

 	function void duplicatedLines
 		read the lines and put unique lines into USet s